 Applicants may choose either the internet-based TOEFL (iBT) or the academic version of the IELTS.
 The Committee does not favor one of these exams over the other, and no exams or language proficiency certifications other than one of these are accepted.
-Applicants are encouraged to take either test as early as possible and no later than August for spring entry and November for fall entry.
+Applicants are encouraged to take either test as early as possible and no later than November.

 In order to be considered for admission, the Committee requires that applicants who take the TOEFL iBT achieve a minimum total score of at least 100, a minimum score of 26 on the reading and listening subsections, and a minimum score of 22 on the writing and speaking subsections.
-For applicants who take the IELTS, the Committee requires a minimum overall band score of at least a 7, a minimum score of 7.5 on the reading and listening subsections, and a minimum score of 7 on the writing and speaking subsections.
+For applicants who take the IELTS, the Committee requires a minimum overall band score of at least a 7, a minimum score of 7.5 on the reading and listening subsections, and a subsections, and a minimum score of 7 on the writing and speaking subsections.
 For both exams, JSD applicants must present scores substantially higher than the minimum.